GLOBAL MARKETS-Stocks pull back further from record highs

 By Lionel Laurent

-LONDON, March 4 (Reuters) - Global equities pulled back from recent record highs on Wednesday, with investors turning cautious after underwhelming European PMI data and ahead of central bank meetings.
+LONDON, March 4 (Reuters) - Global equities pulled back from recent record highs on Wednesday, with investors turning cautious after underwhelming euro zone PMI data and ahead of central bank meetings.

-U.S. jobs data due on Friday was also on investors’ minds, pushing the dollar index to an 11 1/2-year high, while the euro crashed through support levels that have held for more than a month.
+U.S. jobs data due Friday was also on investors’ minds, with the dollar index hitting an 11 1/2-year high, while the euro crashed through support levels that have held for more than a month.
 It hit a six-week low under pressure from the imminent launch of the European Central Bank’s bond-buying programme.

 European markets were flat overall - with equities and bond yields ticking up - after data showed price cutting and a weaker currency were the main drivers of an acceleration in euro zone business activity in February.